tdworowy/kindle_highlights/md/Kafka_on_the_Shore_(Murakami_Haruki).md

       “Listen – there’s no war that will end all wars,” Crow tells me.
 “War grows within war.
 Lapping up the blood shed by violence, feeding on wounded flesh.
 War is a perfect, self-contained being.
 You need to know that.”

+      The police, Hoshino concluded, not for the first time in his life, are just gangsters who get paid by the state.